adityakamat24/ScanAI/README.md

-# SafeScan 🔍
+# SafeScan

-A modern React-based web application designed to help users identify allergens and harmful ingredients in any product.
+A modern React-based application designed to help users identify allergens and harmful ingredients in any product.
 SafeScan provides a user-friendly interface for scanning and analyzing products including food items, cosmetics, household products, and more to ensure safety for individuals with allergies and sensitivities.

 ## Features